pljspahn/hortus-mundus/README.md

 # hortus-mundus

 This project aims to develop digital plant models for the flora of the world.
+The name is taken from the Latin word for garden, hortus, and the Latin word for world, mundus and is inspired by the work of Basilius Besler (1561-1629) who published the codex Hortus Eystettensis in 1613.

 A draft list of fields to record for each model:
 - Common name(s)